miorgash/fever-baselines/README.md

+# fever2018-retrieval

+This repository contains the baseline FEVER system (original README text below), with its retrieval system modified to support additional strategies based on named entity recognition.
+This retrieval component is used in the [NEC Labs America](http://www.nec-labs.com) Team Papelo [FEVER 2018 system](https://www.github.com/necla-ml/fever2018).

 # Fact Extraction and VERification

 This is the PyTorch implementation of the FEVER pipeline baseline described in the NAACL2018 paper: [FEVER: A large-scale dataset for Fact Extraction and VERification.]()